projectcontour/contour/design/routing-design.md

 ##### Root IngressRoutes

 From the top, delegation is enforced through the use of `root ingressroute namespaces` which allow a cluster admin to carve off a set of namespaces where Contour's IngressRoutes will live.
 Any root IngressRoute found outside of these configured namespaces will be deemed invalid.

 Another design decision is that now TLS certificates, typically referenced via Kubernetes secrets, are placed inside these root ingressroute namespaces limiting the access required for Contour itself as well as not requiring these certs to exist in each team namespace.

 ##### Delegated IngressRoutes

 A delegated IngressRoute lives in each team namespace.
 Teams can self-manage their own resources based upon what has been delegated to them.
 Users can also create their own delegations to support their application infrastructure as they see fit.

+###### Includes & Conditions

+Conditions define possible routing decisions for a request.
+Things like pathPrefix, headers, etc are all options for a Condition.

+Includes define how specific routing parameters (or `conditions:`) are delegated to other IngressRoutes.
+Each include defines what Namespace / IngressRoute name should apply a set of Conditions defined.
+The conditions defined are appended to any further conditions configured per route.

+When a route is constructed that has `conditions` applied, those parameters are automcatically appended to the configuration.
+For example, if a route had a path prefix `/api` defined, a route that defined `/v1` would result in a path prefix of `/api/v1` for the resulting configured request.

 ### Use Cases